syncfusion-content/maui-docs/MAUI/Calendar/customizations.md

 *    **Special day predicate** - You can add special dates to the `Calendar` by using the [SpecialDates](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDates) property, and you can also customize the special dates text style and background of the `Calendar` by using the [SpecialDatesTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDatesTextStyle) and [SpecialDatesBackground](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SpecialDatesBackground) properties of [MonthView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarMonthView.html).

 The special day Predicate decides whether the month cell date is a special date or not in the calendar.
-If special dates are specified, it supports the icon shapes in the month views display, such as dots, hearts, diamonds, stars, and bells.
+If special dates are specified, it supports the icon shapes in the month views to display, such as dots, hearts, diamonds, stars, and bells.
 The icon colors are also customizable.
 By displaying icons, we can improve the special dates support with this special day predicate.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}